Man’s mind, once stretched by a new idea, never regains its original dimensions. – Oliver Wendell Holmes

 They believe that this higher power connects all living things into a collective consciousness of sorts that each and every one of us can tap into at any moment in time.
 They utilize this collective consciousness to spark creative ideas and solutions to the problems confronting their reality.

 Belief that there is No Failure, Only Feedback

 A creative genius wholeheartedly believes that there is no failure, only feedback.

-It took the great inventory Thomas Edison approximately 10,000 individual experiments before he successfully found a method that would make a light-bulb light-up for an extended period of time.
-Throughout the course of his research he saw no failure, but rather only a feedback-loop that provided him with a deeper insight and understanding into the process of how not to invent a light-bulb.
+It took the great inventor Thomas Edison approximately 10,000 individual experiments before he successfully found a method that would make a light-bulb light-up for an extended period of time.
+Throughout the course of his research, he saw no failure, but rather only a feedback-loop that provided him with a deeper insight and understanding into the process of how not to invent a light-bulb.

 How a Creative Genius Talks to themselves

 A creative genius has a habitual process of self-talk that naturally enhances their ability to think creatively under significant amounts of pressure.

 The language that a creative genius uses is optimistic and focused on finding solutions to the challenges that are confronting their present reality.